 Board Member since 1995

 Cal grew up in Calgary, Lethbridge, Edmonton and Sherwood Park.
 He earned a B.Sc. majoring in Chemistry and Zoology from the University of Alberta in 1977.
 Following an after-degree program in secondary education, Cal then taught science and environmental education in Calgary secondary schools for twenty-five years.
 He has also been an instructor for adult learning programs in swimming, xc-skiing, white-water paddling and first-aid.
 Cal has paddled and canoe-camped along twenty-one rivers in the western provinces and NWT since the age of twelve.
-He worked two summers as a University of Alberta research assistant in population studies of dippers along Kananaskis Country rivers and blue grouse in logged areas of Vancouver Island.
+He worked two summers as a University of Alberta research assistant in population studies of dippers and blue grouse at University of Alberta Field Stations in Kananaskis Country and logged areas near Comox, Vancouver Island.
 Cal's efforts to make the outdoors a valued place to learn have been recognized with major awards - the Prime Minister's National Award for Teaching Excellence and the Alberta Provincial Excellence in Teaching Award.
 Cal believes that our current environmental situation is one best handled by well-intentioned people working together in communities and across the generations.
 The creation and development of RiverWatch has been his career calling and life work.

 Geoff Heise - Director